 What Happens at Board Meetings

-A typical board meeting is preceded by meetings of some or all of the standing committees.
-During committee meetings the president and trustee members discuss issues with relevant academic and administrative leaders of the university.
+Before the board convenes in full, some or all of the standing committees conduct their own meetings.
+These committee meetings offer an opportunity to meet and discuss issues with relevant academic and administrative leaders of the university.
 Committees may refer matters to the full board for discussion or vote.

 When in New Haven, many trustees often meet with members of the Yale community whether formally, such as in regular meetings with members of student government, or informally, such as at university teas.